How Far We’ve Come

 How Far

-eMINTS is awarded two new federal grants totalling 22.4 million dollars to conduct research-based learning projects for STEM and prosocial learning in rural schools in Missouri and Kansas.
+— eMINTS is awarded the second of two new federal grants totaling 22.4 million dollars.
+The PAL Program, funded through an Education Innovation and Research award, is designed to conduct research-based learning projects for STEM and prosocial learning in rural schools in Missouri and Kansas.
+An additional $400,000 of matching funds is provided by Kansas City Audio-Visual.

 2015 – The eMINTS Program Meets What Works Clearinghouse Standards for Moderate to High Evidence of Effectiveness

-A recent Investing in Innovations Grant (i3) funds a randomized control trial study of the impact of eMINTS Comprehensive PD Program.
+— A recent Investing in Innovations Grant (i3) funds a randomized control trial study of the impact of the eMINTS Comprehensive PD Program.

 2014 – The eMINTS National Center Moves to the MU College of Education